 The Home Office allows for limited forms of assistance to be given by local authorities to some families and this could be in the form of:

-- Travel assistance to leave the UK to people in category a. and b. with dependents under 18 years;
+- Travel assistance to leave the UK to people with dependents under 18 years;

-- Temporary accommodation to people in category a. and b. with dependents under 18 years awaiting the implementation of their travel arrangements;
+- Temporary accommodation to people with dependents under 18 years awaiting the implementation of their travel arrangements;

 - Temporary accommodation to people in category d. with dependents under 18 who are awaiting instructions for removal.

 However, the local authority still has the following duties towards all children, young people and families regardless of their status:

 - To carry out a Child in Need Assessment for all children under 18 years old who are in families, where there may be concerns about a child/children's welfare and/or safety under the Children Act 1989, (including any issues that may indicate that the child is or has been trafficked or a victim of compulsory labour, servitude or slavery);

 - To carry out a Child in Need Assessment for all 'separated' children under the age of 18 and to provide them with services in line with needs identified under the Children Act 1989;